 This level of performance is all about your employee’s reaction to the training program.
 Level one training data is easy to gather and analyze.
 Start the feedback process by delivering post-training surveys or getting a verbal reaction from trainees.
 Online learning programs also enable you to build short questionnaires into your training that will allow you to gauge the “temperature” of your program all the time.
 For instance, with the MindTickle online learning platform, you can get analytics about how many people are getting stuck at a question or a topic, how many people have skipped a question, as well as how many people liked or disliked a video.
 Having access to this level of granularity is very helpful for you to get actionable level 1 feedback about your training program.
-You can also read more about how to listen to training feedback here.

 This level of evaluation involves any skills, knowledge, or change of attitude that resulted in the training.
 In practical ways, this can be measured through tests or some form of demonstration of skills/knowledge.

 With a little planning before your training program begins you can conduct level 2 measurement.
 Prior to your program, consider what are the skills that you want your team to master?
 You can then use assessments or tests before and after the training to benchmark performance changes as a result of your program.
 Level 2 performance assessments are relatively easy to establish if the skills you are trying to teach are readily quantifiable.
 When using quizzes and other assessments, remember to keep them engaging and fresh to ensure your learners absorb the material fully.